matdelp/matdelp/README.md

 - [Digital Playbook for FCSP Rugby](https://[github.com/Wushen42/fcsp-rugby)

   Interactive interface where players can review team tactics, access strategic resources, and log personal health and performance metrics to support their game preparation.

----

-### About Me

-Previously in biotechnology working with science data, I transitioned to software development to build tools I once wished existed.
-I love combining data, logic, and design to create user-centered apps.

----

 ### Happy to connect :